sjiangDA/SasSubmit/Readme.md

 Only Windows operating system is supported at this moment.
 Supports for macos will be added in the future.

 # Installation
-Download this package and put into Sublime "packages\\" folder.
+Download this package and put into Sublime "packages\\" folder or install it using Sublime package control.
 The latest version of Google Chrome browser needs to be installed.
+The Sublime packge [`SAS Programming`](https://github.com/rpardee/sas) need to be installed prior to this package.

 ## Basic setup
 * Make a copy of the SasSubmit.sublime-settings and put it into Sublime "Packages/User/" folder.
 Make changes only to the user settings.